Josephine Reifsnyder Lustron House: Background and history

-Reifsnyder House description
+Description

 The Reifsnyder house was built in 1949 by the Lustron dealership of Hall and Abercrombie of Cushing and Stillwater.
 Designated as the "Westchester Model," it has a living, dining and kitchen area, a bathroom and two bedrooms dimensions, providing 1021 ft2 of living area in one story. on a 31 ft by 35 ft floor plan.
 It is constructed of steel components including interior and exterior enameled steel panels for the walls.
 The roof consists of porcelain enamel coated steel panels resembling roof shingles.
 The interior features steel cabinets and pocket doors.
 Hot water pipes laid in the concrete floors provided radiant heating.

 This house was purchased by Josephine Reifsnyder in November 1949.
 The house changed hands several times between 1962 and 1983, and has been a rental property in the Oklahoma State University campus area for many years.

 It was added to the National Register of Historic Places on February 23, 2009.

 The dealership built two Lustrons in Cushing after constructing this first Lustron in Stillwater.